Skip to main content

 With your Photon account, you will need to make a Fusion 2 app on the Photon dashboard.
 Set the app id in the PhotonAppSettings scriptable object file that can be found in the sample project under Assets/Photon/Fusion/Resources.

-Editing the game
+Launching the game

-For this sample to work with Edgegap, some slight changes needed to be added to the base project, mainly to the StartMenu.cs script found under Assets/Asteroids-Host-Simple/Menu.
-This mostly involves automatically starting the match with the right mode when the game is launched as a server.
-We added an EdgegapManager game object to the main scene, linking the EdgegapConfig scriptable object to it.
+For this sample to work with Edgegap, some slight changes were added to the base Photon AsteroidsSimple project, mainly to the StartMenu.cs script as well as by adding an EdgegapManager game object to the main scene and linking the EdgegapConfig scriptable object to it.

-StartMenu.cs - Autostart Server Build edit
+StartMenu.cs - Autostart Server Mode edit

 public class StartMenu : MonoBehaviour